Red Letter Days: Restart

 Since 2005, Red Letter Days has continued to offer a wide range of experiences, including car racing, skydiving, white water rafting, hot air ballooning, paintball, bungee jumping, and spa days.
 Under Paphitis and Jones' ownership, the company went from administration to an annual turnover of over £20 million.
 They sold the now profitable Red Letter Days to Buyagift for an undisclosed price, claiming that "the time felt right and the sale will ensure an exciting and progressive next chapter in Red Letter Days' evolvement".

 Buyout

 Red Letter Days was bought by the French multinational company Smart&co S.A.S in 2017, joining other brands like Buyagift, Dakotabox and Odisseias.
 In June 2019, ownership of the company was transferred to Buyagift plc, and the limited company was put into voluntary liquidation with a declaration of solvency.
 SmartBox founder Pierre-Edouard Sterin and CEO John Perkins resigned, and a new CEO, Olivier Fajour, was appointed.

+Moonpig Group

+In July 2022, the Red Letter Days and Buyagift brands were bought by the Moonpig Group.